fpsom/elixir-ml-biostats-hackathon/episode-02.md

 X_new = fs.fit_transform(X_normalized.values, y.values)

 #-------- The rest of the code is for printing and plotting purposes ------------------------

-# Sorting features based on scores
+# Sorting features based on scores, indices variable keeps the order of sorted features
 indices, scores_sorted = zip(*sorted(enumerate(fs.scores_), key=itemgetter(1), reverse=True))
 features_sorted = [feature_names[i] for i in indices]